OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 What Is Kisan Vikas Patra (KVP)?

-KVP operates on a fixed-rate compound interest model.
-When you purchase a KVP certificate, the post office or bank issues a certificate stating the investment amount, the maturity date, and the maturity value (exactly double the invested amount).
-Interest compounds annually but is not paid out at any point during the tenure.
-The entire accumulated amount (principal plus interest) is paid at maturity.
+KVP operates on a straightforward annual compounding model.
+When you purchase a KVP certificate at a post office or authorised bank, you receive a physical certificate (or a passbook entry) stating the investment amount, the date of maturity, and the maturity value (exactly double the invested amount).
+No interest is paid during the tenure — the entire principal plus compounded interest is paid as a lump sum at maturity.

 Who Should Invest in KVP?